datasfar/DatasFar-Apps/README.md

     1.- PDF Utilities: a tool to merge, split and protect pdf documents.
     2.- Image Utilities: a tool to convert, resize and remove the background of a image.
     3.- Transcripter: a tool to transcript audio to text.
-Text to audio and convert .ogg to .wav
+Text to audio and convert .ogg to .wav 4.- Image to text: convert image with clair text to plain text.